 Bubble charts are scatter charts, which display data as points with coordinates and sizes that are defined by the value of their items.

 Bubble charts are similar to the Scatter Plot and Scatter Line Charts but the data points are replaced with bubbles.
-This allows a Bubble chart to display three-dimensional data—two values for the coordinates of the item and one for their size.
+This allows an Angular Bubble chart to display three-dimensional data—two values for the coordinates of the item and one for their size.

-The following example demonstrates the Bubble chart in action.
+The following example demonstrates the Angular Bubble chart in action.